kitsamho/imdb_actor_graph/README.md

+# IMDB Actor Analysis

+The IMDB Actor Analysis streamlit app is a multi tab application that facilitates analysis of Hollywood actors based on their collaborations in movies.
+The app also calculates graph metrics such as centrality measures to provide insights into the importance and connectivity of actors.
+Additionally, users can explore common movies between selected actors and their co-stars, with movie posters displayed for visual exploration.

-# Movie Graph Visualization
+### Graph

-The Movie Graph Visualization app is a Streamlit application that allows users to explore and visualize the relationships between movies and actors.
-The app provides an interactive interface where users can filter movies based on release year and average rating, as well as filter actors based on popularity and gender.
-These filters help narrow down the dataset to specific movies and actors of interest.

-Once the filters are applied, the app generates a movie graph visualization.
+Once the filters are applied, the app generates a graph visualization implementing d3Blocks.
 The graph represents the connections between actors and movies, where actors are nodes and their collaborations in movies are represented by edges.
-The size of the nodes indicates the popularity of the actors, and the thickness of the edges represents the frequency of collaborations between actors.
+The thickness of the edges represents the frequency of collaborations between actors.

 Users can interact with the graph by adjusting the edge frequency threshold.
 This threshold allows users to control the level of collaboration between actors that is displayed in the graph.
 By manipulating the threshold, users can focus on highly collaborative actors or explore connections between less frequently collaborating actors.

+### Graph Metrics

+In the Streamlit app, after applying filters, an undirected graph is constructed using NetworkX, By calculating metrics such as betweenness centrality, degree centrality, eigenvector centrality, and clustering coefficients, we can gain insights into the relative importance, influence, and connectivity of each actor within the network.

+### Common Movies
 In addition to the graph visualization, the app provides a section where users can select specific actors and their co-stars.
 The app then displays the movies in which the selected actors and co-stars have appeared together, along with their corresponding movie posters.
 This feature allows users to discover common movies and explore the filmography of